TSS Certification Process - TSB 2000 Standard

 process.

-training, that on-going continuing education and professional development are
+training, on-going continuing education and professional development are

 needed to maintain the achieved professional skills.